Triangle (2007 film): Production

 The film was shot entirely in Hong Kong with actors from the city and Mainland China.
-Each director was solely responsible for one third of the film (about 30-minute long).
+Each director was solely responsible for one third of the film (about 30 minutes each).
 They did not discuss their segments with each other, and each director had a different set of writers working on each segment, the most notable being Yau Nai-hoi, Au Kin-yee and Yip Tin-shing, frequent scriptwriters for Johnnie To and his Milkyway Image films.
 All of the segments relied on the same editor, cinematographer and music for the sake of uniformity.
 David M. Richardson served as an editor, Guy Zerafa provided the film score and Cheng Siu-Keung served as cinematographer.
-All three worked on To's 2006 film Exiled.
+All three had worked on To's 2006 film Exiled.

 Tsui Hark was the first to start production for the film, since To and Lam agreed that it was his original concept.
 The initial plan was to shoot Triangle at the end of 2007, but the plan was changed due to the overwhelming positive response from a large number of European distributors.
-After Tsui completed the first segment of Triangle, Lam looked at the development of it before shooting the second part, and handed the film to Johnnie To who completed the third part with its conclusion.
+After Tsui completed the first segment of Triangle, Lam looked at the development of it before shooting the second part, then handed the film to Johnnie To, who completed the third part with the story's conclusion.